codeforequity-at/botium-connector-alexa-smapi/README.md

 ## ALEXA_SMAPI_LOCALE
 _default: "en-US"_

-The locale used for the simulation (only required for Skill Simulation API) - list of valid locales see [here](https://developer.amazon.com/de/docs/smapi/skill-simulation-api.html#request-attributes-definition)
+The locale used for the simulation / invocation - list of valid locales see [here](https://developer.amazon.com/de/docs/smapi/skill-simulation-api.html#request-attributes-definition)

 ## AWS Credentials